Search

 Bereavement Support

-The care of St Catherine’s doesn’t stop when a loved one has died – we’re here to support loved ones through bereavement, and to provide opportunities for our community to remember and reflect together.
+The care of St Catherine’s doesn’t stop when someone dies – we’re here to support their loved ones through bereavement, and to provide opportunities for our community to come together to remember and reflect.

-Bereavement support is offered through all of our community and hospice-based teams and involves various different people including doctors, nurses, social workers, volunteer chaplains and volunteer counsellors.
+Bereavement support is offered through all of our community and hospice-based teams and involves various people including doctors, nurses, social workers, volunteer chaplains and counsellors.

-It’s important to remember that there is no set timescale for bereavement and everyone’s experience is different.
-The Bereavement Support Team therefore provides a number of different ways to help, working either on a one-to-one basis or in a group – whichever people feel best meets their needs.
+It’s important to remember that there is no set timescale for grief and everyone’s experience is different.
+Our Support Team therefore provides a number of different ways to help, working either on a one-to-one basis or in a group, and support is available for weeks, months and years after the person’s death.

 Click here to see a range of helpful resources about bereavement support and advice from St Catherine’s Hospice and other trusted sources.